Diversity, equity, and inclusion: Corporate

 Diversity management as a concept appeared and gained momentum in the US in the mid-1980s.
 Equality and affirmative action professionals employed by US firms along with equality consultants, engaged in establishing the argument that a diverse workforce should be seen as a competitive advantage rather than just as a legal constraint.
 Their message was: do not promote diversity because it is a legal mandate, but because it is good for business.

 Following the murder of George Floyd in 2020, some companies made substantial commitments to racial equity by establishing dedicated diversity, equity, and inclusion teams.
-In early 2024, the Washington Post reported that there is a trend in corporate America to reduce DEI positions and delegate the work to external consultants.
+In early 2024, the Washington Post reported that there is a trend in corporate United States to reduce DEI positions and delegate the work to external consultants.
 The number of DEI jobs reached its highest point in early 2023, but subsequently decreased by 5 percent that year and has further shrunk by 8 percent in 2024.
 The attrition rate for DEI roles has been approximately twice as high as that of non-DEI positions.
 Companies that rolled back their DEI initiatives cited the 2023 Supreme Court's decision in Students for Fair Admissions v.
 Harvard and similar actions of other companies.
 The scaling back of DEI initiatives has aligned with a rise in legal challenges and political opposition to systematic endeavors aimed at enhancing racial equity.
 Diversity management can be seen to "leverage organisational diversity to enhance organisational justice and achieve better business outcomes".

+There is meaningful variation within organizations' employees in the attitude they hold toward DEI policies and to what extent it influences their actions.
+One study from 2024 found four subgroups: